ariboyarsky/DemocracyMap/README.md

 Track global political and economic trends and change.
 See www.ariboyarsky.com/project/DemocracyMap for the project's current home page.

-DemocracyMap is released under a creative commons attribution license.
+DemocracyMap is released under a creative commons attribution license (see License.md for further details).
 Please see bibliography below for sources and datasets.

 #Bibliography